chakra-ui/chakra-ui/.changeset/gorgeous-flowers-impress.md

 ---
-"@chakra-ui/switch": patch
+"@chakra-ui/switch": minor
 ---

-Fix use `getRootProps` from useCheckbox for the root element and memoize styles
+- Fix use `getRootProps` from useCheckbox for the root element and memoize styles
+- Add support for `children` prop as a way to add an accessible label.